jonesnoaht/challenge-concurrency/README.md

 ensures that all patterns are accepted and end in trinkets being burned and gold being minted and sent to the original wallets.

-I have failed to finish.
+I may have failed to finish.

+## Details

+### Setup

+1. Create the TrinketBox NFT to receive trinkets.
+2. Start the PAB, which checks the TrinketBox for trinkets and creates batches.

+### TrinketBox

 ## Notes to Self